Women's Futsal EURO final report: Ukraine 1-5 Spain

 "The best way to handle the pressure of being the favourites is to be ourselves and that is just what we did tonight against Ukraine.
 We knew it wasn't going to be easy and, of course, scoring early was important, but we were the better team throughout the match.
 We never lost our focus and that made all the difference.

 "These three titles are the just reward for the amazing job that is being done in the sport in Spain.
-Our league is very strong and that reflects in the quality of our players.
+Our league is very strong and that is reflected in the quality of our players.
 I couldn't be prouder or happier with this title."

 Peque, Spain captain and Player of the Tournament: "I'm just hearing now for the first time I scored the fastest goal ever at the finals for the tournament!
 Of course, it was very important to score early and even more so because it broke Ukraine's spirits a bit as well as their will to surprise us tonight.